pivotal/docs-tap/tap-gui/auth.hbs.md

-# Setting up a Tanzu Application Platform GUI authentication provider
+# Set up a Tanzu Application Platform GUI authentication provider

 Tanzu Application Platform GUI extends the current Backstage's authentication plug-in so that you can see a login page based on the authentication providers configured at installation.